kanokarob/Dragonkind-Evolved/README.md

 - Right click to equip as a helmet
 - While wearing, hidden ores will be highlighted in the direction you're looking
 - Slowly loses durability while wearing

+**Dragonheart Anchor**
+- Placeable block
+- Once placed, sneak while near it to set your Recovery point
+- If you are ever below two hearts, or are in the void, you are teleported to your Recovery point and healed slightly.
+Works no matter what dimension you're in
+- Cannot save you from lethal damage
+- Each Dragonheart Anchor can only be used 3 times before breaking
+- Does not drop if broken by hand, even with Silk Touch
+- Placing in a dimension other than the End causes it to explode

 </details>